We are delighted to welcome families, including children under the age of 12, back to see their loved ones.

 The main value of wearing a mask is to protect other people.
 If used correctly, masks may prevent sick people from infecting others.

 If you are unknowingly infected, wearing a mask will reduce the chance that you pass COVID-19 on to others.

 Even if you are wearing a mask, stay 1.5 metres away from others.

 Residents leaving the village

-- are permitted to leave the facility and attend small family gatherings but must abide by the current Public Health (COVID-19 Additional Restrictions for Delta Outbreak) Order (No 2) 2021
+Residents are permitted to leave the facility and attend family gatherings or for other reasons but must abide by the current Public Health (COVID-19 General) Order 2021.

 COVID-19 vaccine information